-Question: What if I had previously created roles and rules for a dataset in the Power BI service?
-Will they still work if I do nothing?
+Question: What if I have previously created roles and rules for a dataset in the Power BI service?
+Do they still work if I do nothing?

 Answer: No, visuals won't render properly.
-You'll have to re-create the roles and rules within Power BI Desktop and then publish to the Power BI service.
+You have to re-create the roles and rules within Power BI Desktop and then publish to the Power BI service.

 Question: Can I create these roles for Analysis Services data sources?

 Answer: Yes, if you imported the data into Power BI Desktop.
 If you're using a live connection, you can't configure RLS within the Power BI service.
-This is defined within the Analysis Services model on-premises.
+You define RLS in the Analysis Services model on-premises.